LGBTQ people in science: United States

-In recognition that LGBT people are underrepresented in the sciences, various universities have programs to encourage more LGBT students to join their science programs.
-The organization is oSTEM (Out in Science, Technology, Engineering, and Mathematics) has a network of about 90 student chapters at universities across the United States. oSTEM has an annual conference and aims to provide a place for LGBT science students to gather, whether they are out or not.
+In recognition that LGBTQ+ people are underrepresented in the sciences, various universities have programs to encourage more LGBTQ+ students to join their science programs.
+The organization is oSTEM (Out in Science, Technology, Engineering, and Mathematics) has a network of about 120 student chapters at universities and professional chapters across the United States. oSTEM has an annual conference and aims to provide a place for LGBTQ+ science students to gather, whether they are out or not.

-Other professional organizations for LGBT people in science include the Out to Innovate.
-Out to Innovate educates professional communities about LGBT issues and offers two scholarships annually.
+Other professional organizations for LGBTQ+ people in science include the Out to Innovate.
+Out to Innovate educates professional communities about LGBTQ+ issues and offers two scholarships annually.
 In 2018, Lauren Esposito, curator of arachnology at the California Academy of Sciences, created the campaign 500 Queer Scientists, which aims to promote inclusivity in science.
 NASA employees annually holds LGBT pride parade events.

-Additional LGBTQ-focused organizations in tech and STEM include Lesbians Who Tech, a global network that promotes visibility, leadership, and opportunities for LGBTQ women and non-binary individuals in tech.
+Additional LGBTQ-focused organizations in tech and STEM include Lesbians Who Tech, a global network that promotes visibility, leadership, and opportunities for LGBTQ+ women and non-binary individuals in tech.
 Maven Youth focuses on empowering LGBTQ+ youth through tech education, mentorship, and leadership development, helping them prepare for careers in STEM.
-Out for Undergrad (O4U) connects high-achieving LGBTQ undergraduates with professional opportunities and mentorship in industries like technology and engineering.
+Out for Undergrad (O4U) connects high-achieving LGBTQ+ undergraduates with professional opportunities and mentorship in industries like technology and engineering.

-QueerTech offers a platform for LGBTQ professionals in tech to network and increase representation in the field.
+QueerTech offers a platform for LGBTQ+ professionals in tech to network and increase representation in the field.
 TransTech Social Enterprises supports trans and gender non-conforming individuals through tech training and job opportunities.
-StartOut is dedicated to fostering entrepreneurship within the LGBTQ community by providing resources, mentorship, and networking for LGBTQ entrepreneurs, especially in the tech sector.
+StartOut is dedicated to fostering entrepreneurship within the LGBTQ+ community by providing resources, mentorship, and networking for LGBTQ+ entrepreneurs, especially in the tech sector.

 United Kingdom and Europe

 Pride in STEM, a charitable organization based in the United Kingdom, co-founded the International Day of LGBTQ+ People in Science, Technology, Engineering and Maths.
 In Germany, a similar movement was founded under the name LGBTQ STEM Berlin.

 The Proud Science Alliance is a collective organisation made up of representatives from LGBTQ+ networks from across the healthcare and life sciences sector.

 The first interdisciplinary conference in the UK for LGBTQ+ people working in STEM fields was the LGBTSTEMinar hosted at the University of Sheffield in 2016.
 It has been hosted annually since then and in 2020 the Royal Society Athena Prize was awarded for this work.

+The European Geoscience Union (EGU), which is an academic non-profit organization, also features an EGUpride working group.
+Since 2019, the EGUpride group has organizes social and networking events and workshops during the general assembly.

-Corporate Policies & Inclusion Efforts
+Corporate policies & inclusion efforts

 Corporate policies aimed at promoting LGBTQ+ inclusion have become important for diversity, equity, and innovation in the modern workplace.
 Achieving true inclusion requires more than surface-level commitments; it involves embedding equity into policies, practices, and cultural norms.
+Generally, the areas for increased action can be split into three levels: individual, employer and learned society.